ICELANDIC CHOCOLATE CAKE

 9. Pour the batter into the cake pan and bake for about 25-30 minutes or until the center of the cake looks set and the top is shiny and a bit crackly.

 10. Let the cake cool in the pan on a baking rack for 10 minutes.
-Run a knife along the sides to make sure the pan will come loose.
+Run a knife along the sides to make sure the cake will easily come away from the sides of the pan.